 Pelvic floor dysfunction is often associated with women and typically flagged with pelvic discomfort issues stemming from vaginal intercourse or pregnancy.
 However, many men suffer from pelvic floor dysfunction as well.
 Men can suffer from incontinence, rectal pain, erectile dysfunction, and more symptoms caused by issues with the pelvic floor.
 Unfortunately, many physicians do not know how to treat male pelvic floor dysfunction.
 That is where pelvic floor physical therapy services at Bespoke Surgical come into play.
-Learn more about pelvic floor therapy for men from the experts at Bespoke Surgical.
+Bespoke Surgical is an elite anal surgery practice with pelvic floor specialists in NYC.
+Our focus on wellness underlines our mission for proactive healthcare.
+Learn more about pelvic floor massage therapy for men from the experts at Bespoke Surgical.